-IMPORTANT INFORMATION THAT SHOULD BE CONSIDERED BEFORE INVESTING IN THE CORONATION SA EQUITY FUND
+IMPORTANT INFORMATION THAT SHOULD BE CONSIDERED BEFORE INVESTING IN THE CORONATION EQUITY FUND

-The SA Equity Fund should be considered a long-term investment.
+The Equity Fund should be considered a long-term investment.
 The value of units may go down as well as up, and therefore Coronation does not make any guarantees with respect to the protection of capital or returns.
 Past performance is not necessarily an indication of future performance.
+The fund is mandated to invest into foreign securities and may as a result be exposed to macroeconomic, settlement, political, tax, reporting or illiquidity risk factors that may be different to similar investments in the South African markets.
+Fluctuations or movements in exchange rates may cause the value of underlying investments to go up or down.
 Asset allocation and top 10 holdings are reflected on a look-through basis.
 Coronation Management Company (RF) (Pty) Ltd is a Collective Investment Schemes Manager approved by the Financial Sector Conduct Authority in terms of the Collective Investment Schemes Control Act.
 Portfolio managed by Coronation Asset Management (Pty) Ltd (FSP 548), an authorised financial services provider.
 The Management Company reserves the right to close the fund to new investors if we deem it necessary to limit further inflows in order for it to be managed in accordance with its mandate.
 Unit trusts are allowed to engage in scrip lending and borrowing.
 Standard Chartered has been appointed as trustees for the fund (www.sc.com/za; 011-2176600).
 Coronation is a full member of the Association for Savings & Investment SA (ASISA).